Skip to main content

 • Thesis Submission Fee (master’s students only): All Master’s students pay a thesis submission fee.
 It will be assessed to Tritonlink once the degree is processed, after the end of the quarter.
 A billing statement will be emailed when fees are assessed.

 • Filing Fee/Readmission Fee/Readvancement Fee (if applicable): Students may need to pay the filing fee/readmission fee/readvancement fee.
-Any fees will be discussed during the preliminary appointment and marked on the Final Report Form.
+Any fees will be indicated on the "Academic History Review" page and marked on the Final Report Form.
 Fees will be assessed to Tritonlink once the degree is processed, after the end of the quarter.
 A billing statement will be emailed when fees are assessed.

 Dissertation/Thesis Submission & Formatting Webinar